 Unfortunately, not every app you install plays nice.
 Some apps can cause more harm than good and will cause this error.
 Boot your device into safe mode.

 Stay in safe mode for a few hours and see if you continue to have this problem.
 If not, try to remember the last few apps you installed and uninstall them.
 Get out of safe mode, and see if you continue to have this problem.

 If you’ve tried all of the above basic fixes, and you’re sure that the SIM card is not to blame, it’s time to try the Airplane mode solution.
 Swipe down from the top of your display (once or twice depending on where you’ve placed the icon), and turn it on.

 Depending on the Android version you have, you may or may not get a warning message when turning Airplane Mode on.
 Enable it and leave it on for about thirty seconds or so.
 When you turn it off, your Android device will start looking for a network, and hopefully the SIM card error will be fixed.

 Fix the SIM Card Error by Clearing the Cache

-Clearing your Android’s cache to try and fix the no SIM card error is extremely simple.
+Clearing your Android’s cache to try to fix the no SIM card error is extremely simple.
 Go to “Settings -> Storage -> Internal Storage -> Cached Data.”
-When you tap on cached data, you’ll get a popup telling you that this is going to clear the cache for all the apps on your device.
+When you tap on cached data, you’ll get a pop-up telling you that this is going to clear the cache for all the apps on your device.
 Just tap on “Delete” to go through with it.